-About Co-Product/By-Product
+About co-product/by-product

 In addition to intended outputs, many production activities result in secondary products.
-While these items are not an intended result of the production process, they can still have a functional use as a component in another production process, or even be sold directly to a customer.
-When a production process has these secondary output items, these items are referred to as by-products.
+While these items are not an intended result of the production process, they can still serve as a component in another production process, or even be sold directly to a customer.
+These secondary output items are called by-products.

-Costing Allocation
+Costing allocation

 Planning